Avanitia/Avanitia.github.io/_posts/2022-06-11-retention-analysis-ptx.md

 ```

 <p align="justify">
 Second CTE is named get_point.
-Purpose of this temporary table is to store the number of customer in each date who had been given a voucher (hence a pool).
+Purpose of this temporary table is to <ins>store the number of customer in each date who had been given a voucher (hence a pool)</ins>.
 The reason this is not merged using subquery in the m1_group is because m1_group is needed to be joined in another table, which is shown in the 3rd CTE.
 First objective is done, and we can move on to create a retention table.</p>

 <h3>2.
 Create a retention table </h3>
 <p align="justify">